alephinsights/alephlabs/pages/ARGA-detail.md

 ---
-title: ARGA Brochure
+title: Adaptive Report Generation Assistant
-description: Adaptive Report Generation Assistant
+description: What is ARGA?
+And what can it do?
 layout: report
 categories: [tools]
 icon: /images/ARGA_Features.png